Woodland Hills, NE Demographics

 A map of Woodland Hills's Population by Race

-Of the 590 places in Nebraska, Woodland Hills is the 320th most populous.
+Woodland Hills is ranked the 351st most populous place in Nebraska, out of 593 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Woodland Hills was ranked the 320th most populous place in the 2020 Census.

 Woodland Hills's White Population